 Granville Frank Knight (1904-1982) was a physician and anti-communist activist.
 As a physician he specialized in nutrition and allergies; as president of the Pure Water Association of America he advocated against fluoridation of public water.
 Knight was an active member of the John Birch Society, serving as president of the California branch.
 The collection includes correspondence, speeches and writings that reflect Knight's career.

 Cameron La Follette is a poet and environmental activist, dedicated to preserving the Oregon coastline.
 She has previously worked as the director of the Coastal Futures Project for 1000 Friends of Oregon, then as the Land Use Director for the Oregon Shores Conservation Coalition, and following that, as the Land Use Director for the Oregon Coast Alliance.
 The papers contain La Follette's original poetry and environmental papers.

 Mainly consists of Large's correspondence, correspondence by others about Large and his theories, manuscripts by Large and others, and printed articles by and about Large.
-Also includes map, "Western Emigrant Trails, 1830-1870," which includes annotations marking the Scott family's travel dates on their journey from Independence, Missouri to Oregon.

 The collection contains the state, national, and local records for chapters of the League of Women Voters of Oregon.
 The records include individual files for many projects at the national, state, and local levels.
 The collection also includes publicity materials and newspaper clippings regarding the local activities of the league.